 Affiliate marketing is promoting and recommending another company’s products and services in exchange for a commission.

-Why Would You Do Affiliate Marketing?
+Why You Should Try Affiliate Marketing

 You help your audience learn about a product that they may not know exists, and connect them to purchase from this other company.
 In return, you receive a percentage of the sale as a “thank you” from the company for referring them business.

 If you don’t have a lot of time, money, or skills to build your own product, affiliate marketing is one of the best ways to earn money by promoting another company’s existing products.
 All you have to do is figure out how to create content, share, and promote these affiliate products.